strawgate/gemini-for-github/README.md

 ## Installation

-(Add installation instructions here once available, e.g., using Poetry or pip)
+(Installation instructions will be added here once available, e.g., using Poetry or pip)

 ## Configuration